kylethayer/culture-debugging-study-data/Study 2/fileAndFieldDescriptions.md

 # Description of files and fields for Study 2

 Overview of relations.
-Participants (participantInfo.csv) came to the site and took the
+Participants (participantInfo.csv) came to the site and took the demographics survey (demographics.csv) and value survey (schwartz_survey.csv).
+We also tied thier country to the Hofstede cultural values (hofstede-fixed.csv) through the country-matching-file.csv (since country names were encoded differently).
+Participants proceeded on to the instructions and answered a couple more questions in demographics.csv.

+Participants perfomed two debugging tasks (coding_problem_session.csv).
+In each debugging task they could execute the code and visualize the execution multiple times (code_runs.csv) which we scored for how many tests teh code passed (code_runs.csv).

+After they finished hte tasks, they answered some follow-up questions (follow_up_questions.csv and follow_up_questions.txt).

+We also did some other statistics comparing Hofstede's Power Distance (hofstede-fixed.csv) with GDP per capita (world-bank gdp per capita.csv) and national student-teacher ratio (world-bank pupil-teacher ratio.csv).

 ## code_run_scores.csv

-1. codeRunId:
+1. codeRunId: Which code run this score is for.
-2. runScore:
-3. nextRunScore:
+2. runScore: The score for the code execution (how many tests passed)
+3. nextRunScore: The score of the code execution done next (or blank if there was no next one)
-4. deltaRunScore:
+4. deltaRunScore: nextRunScore - runScore

 ## code_runs.csv

-1. codeRunId
-2. codeProbId
-3. codeRunNum
-4. numStepsAvailable
-5. isError
-6. isUserStarted
+1. codeRunId: The id for this code run
+2. codeProbId: Which coding_problem_session this code run happened during
+3. codeRunNum: which code run this was (e.g., 1 -> first, 2 -> second)
+4. numStepsAvailable: The number of steps executed when the code ran
+5. isError: Boolean, did the code error
+6. isUserStarted: Boolean, True if this code ran when the user clicked "execute code."
+False if this code ran when the user when to the next problem and we automatically ran the code to see if they had a better version of the code at the end.
-7. backsteps
+7. backsteps: Number of backsteps taken during this code run
-8. fwdSteps
-9. stepRevisits
+8. fwdSteps: Number of forward steps taken during this code run
+9. stepRevisits: Number of times the participant returned to a execution step they had already seen.

 ## coding_problem_session.csv
 1. codeProbId